erlsci/ets-kv/README.md

 ## Overview [&#x219F;](#contents)

 The ets-kv project (originally "memdb") offers BEAM languages a simple K/V store built on top of [ETS](http://www.erlang.org/doc/man/ets.html).
-In addition to ETS features and capabilities, ets-kv provides concurrent access to the store using [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), allowing multiple clients to read the store concurrently, getting a consitent view of the database without locking.
+In addition to ETS features and capabilities, ets-kv provides concurrent access to the store using [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), allowing multiple clients to read the store concurrently, getting a consitent view of the store without locking.

 All writes are serialized for now.

 Note that ets-kv's memory consumption increases monotonically, even if keys are deleted or values are updated.
 Compaction can be triggered manually or automatically using the auto-vacuum.
-A full snapshot can be stored or copied in another database if needed.
+A full snapshot can be stored or copied in another store if needed.

 ## Build [&#x219F;](#contents)